matsim-scenarios/matsim-los-angeles/README.md

 ### Acknowledgements

-We are greatful to the Southern California Association of Governments (http://www.scag.ca.gov/) for supporting this model developing effort with data and staff time.
+We are grateful to the Southern California Association of Governments (http://www.scag.ca.gov/) for supporting this model developing effort with data and staff time.
 We are also greatful to the California Department of Transportation for funding this research through their sustainable planning grant programs.